Board and Commission Candidate Profiles

 Briefly describe professional experience:

 Fabiola Juarez-Coca has over 20 years of experience as a professional in higher education.
-As director of Boise State’s Concurrent Enrollment Program (CEP), she has the opportunity to bring quality university classes to high school students.
+As Director of Boise State’s Concurrent Enrollment Program (CEP), she has the opportunity to bring quality university classes to high school students.
 Juarez-Coca views concurrent enrollment as an opportunity to help create a bridge between secondary schools and higher education.
 Under her leadership, the Concurrent Enrollment Program offers quality, standard-based concurrent credit classes to thousands of students in Idaho.
 Juarez-Coca is an active member in the NACEP.
 She served as a Board Member with NACEP from 2011-13, and through this service, Juarez-Coca helped create policies and implement best practices for concurrent enrollment at the National and State level.
 For the past five years, she has been organizing and participating in monthly meetings with Idaho’s colleges and universities CEP administrators to share best practices and provide support to new CE professionals in the field.

 In her role as director, Juarez-Coca has participated in various state-wide task forces aimed at finding solutions to improve instructor qualifications, funding for concurrent enrollment participants, and how to provide meaningful academic advising.